inf112-v20/havo-c-/src/test/manual-tests/PlayerTest.md

 Set-up
-- Open game, the player should start at a 5x5 board with a hole at the (3,3) coordinates and a flag at (5,5) coordinates.
+- Open game, the player should start at a 5x5 board with the player at the (0,0) coordinates, a hole at the (3,3) coordinates and a flag at (5,5) coordinates.

 Player move test
 - Press W, the player icon should move a single tile upwards.